Nordix/metal3-dev-tools/wow/fullstack-build.md

 The goal of the IPA build process is to create a custom `.tar` archive that contains the linux kernel and the rootfs image that make up an IPA instance.
 The resulting IPA `.tar` archive is uploaded to [nordix artifactory](https://artifactory.nordix.org/)

-The IPA build process uses the python tool called [IPA builder](https://github.com/Nordix/ironic-python-agent-builder.git) to build a selected version of
+The IPA build process uses the python tool called [IPA builder](https://opendev.org/openstack/ironic-python-agent-builder) to build a selected version of
 [IPA](https://github.com/Nordix/ironic-python-agent).
-The version of the IPA repository tha will be built is specified via the `IPA_REF` and the `IPA_BRANCH` environment variables.
+The version of the IPA repository that will be built is specified via the `IPA_REF` and the `IPA_BRANCH` environment variables.
 The `IPA_BRANCH`specifies what branch of IPA will be used during the build and the `IPA_REF` specifies the git commit hash that is used to select a specific version of the repository on the branch.
 By using the Nordix fork of the IPA repository and custom commit hash and branch name it is possible to build versions of ipa that are not part of the [upstream IPA repository](https://opendev.org/openstack/ironic-python-agent).

 The build process consists of the following steps: